 styles¶

-every blob takes init-only properties. you've already seen them: Padding, BackgroundColor, BorderRadius. this article covers how to keep them dry across many blobs, plus a full property reference for each blob.
+every blob takes init-only properties. you've already seen some of them: Padding, BackgroundColor, BorderRadius. this article covers how to keep them dry across many blobs, plus a full property reference for each blob.

 the basics¶